-Cystic Fibrosis Canada has a helpline to answer your information requests, referrals and to help you find the resources you are looking for including connecting individuals to community and government resources.
-In addition to the resources provided below, you may contact us directly with queries pertaining to CF resources and disability supports.
+Cystic Fibrosis Canada has a Helpline to answer your questions, information requests, referrals and to help connect you to the community and government resources available to you.

 We look forward to helping you find the information, referral, service, program and support you are seeking.
 Contact us by email email@example.com by phone at 1-800-378-2233 to speak with a member of our staff.